fau-klue/cwb-python/README.md

     python setup.py build
     sudo python setup.py install

+# Cython Compilation

-As a prerequisite, install Cython with
+As a prerequisite, install Cython with:

     pip install Cython

 If you use an old version of CQP (CWB 2.99 and older), you need to change the value of the "extra_libs" variable in setup.py.

+    # libglib2.0-0 libglib2.0-dev are required
+    make compile

+# Usage

 To give you an idea how to use the library, see the following sample: